Knobber0/ps4-linux-tutorial/docs/kernel.md

 - **NOTE: This is only for arch because its the distro i use i dont know for other distros but you will have to modify ./install.sh script if you dont use arch**.

 - You can download the follow modded PKGBUILD file from this link [here](https://github.com/FlyingPhantom/ps4-linux-tutorial/blob/main/PS4%20Linux/PKGBUILD).

+## Step 4 - Recommended settings.

+- Config for linux-tkg.cfg will be provided [here]().
+I will call this the recommended config because it has been tuned for the ps4 and minimizing compile time.
+If you wanna lower the compile times even more check out [modprobed-db](https://wiki.archlinux.org/title/Modprobed-db) on archwiki.

+- The config will be used automatically if you followed up the Step 1 of the guide.